Battle of Boydton Plank Road

 The Battle of Boydton Plank Road (also known as Burgess Mill or First Hatcher's Run), fought on October 27-28, 1864, followed the Union Army's successful Battle of Peebles's Farm in the siege of Petersburg during the American Civil War.
-This follow up was a further success, with the Union Army able to seize the Boydton and Petersburg Plank Road and cut the South Side Railroad, a critical supply line to Petersburg, Virginia.
+This follow up was a further success, with the Union Army able to seize the Boydton and Petersburg Plank Road and temporarily cut the South Side Railroad, a critical supply line to Petersburg, Virginia.

 Background

 At the Battle of Peebles's Farm earlier in October, the Union V Corps had seized a portion of the Confederate works around Hatcher's Run.
 The entire II Corps, under Maj.
 Gen. Winfield S. Hancock, was pulled out of the trenches and moved to operate against the Confederates' Boydton Line in conjunction with a simultaneous operation against the Richmond defenses along the Darbytown Road.
 The II Corps was reinforced by divisions from the V Corps, IX Corps, and Brig.
 Gen. David McM.
 Gregg's cavalry division already operating in the area.